Day 8: 14 Days To A New Bathroom

 07:05 - You need to have your mixer taps on Day 1

-07:15 - Makes sure all the remaining contents of the taps are kept together
+07:15 - The remaining contents of the taps are kept together

 Sign up for The Reno Library here